Hong Kong's tough COVID-19 rules see babies isolated, families cramped in tiny spaces | Health

 Families in Asia's financial hub of Hong Kong are suffering isolation and trauma after strict coronavirus rules have led to babies being separated from parents and those with newborns herded into tiny quarantine quarters for up to 14 days.

 The separation of families over the virus is not common in other developed cities, say legal experts.
-Hong Kong's government did not immediately respond to requests for comment.
+Hong Kong's government told Reuters late on Monday that for COVID-19 cases involving children, the public hospital will, "under special circumstances, decide whether or not their parents can stay with the children in hospital".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)